Shijas786/takara/TROUBLESHOOTING_GUIDE.md

 **Solution:**
 - This warning is automatically suppressed by the error suppression script
 - The warning doesn't affect functionality
-- The app already uses the newer `@farcaster/miniapp-sdk`
+- The app uses the newer `@farcaster/miniapp-sdk` exclusively

 ### 2. Coinbase Analytics Error